Project Description

 Credit

-In order to graduate, students must receive credit from all three middle school teachers in their core subject, credit in social responsibility (indicating that the student was an active member of the Harmony Middle School community who could demonstrate that they are an independent learner), and eighth graders must complete a graduation project.
+In order to graduate, students must receive credit from their middle school teachers in their core subject, credit in social responsibility (indicating that the student was an active member of the Harmony Middle School community who could demonstrate that they are an independent learner), and eighth graders must complete a graduation project.

 Projects

 Exploring the world via independent projects is a fundamental part of the Middle School.
 Our goal is for students to discover subjects they feel passionately about.
 These can be in almost any area — the arts, sports, reading, hobbies, politics, computers, etc. We’ve found that the depth of engagement and understanding in one subject can inspire students to excel similarly in other areas.
+Students will engage in at least 2 different independent projects throughout the year that includes the planning portion, research component, and a presentation to the class.

 We think the ultimate goal of Harmony Middle School is to help students become truly invested in themselves, their classmates, and the wider world around them.